cr00ster/cr00ster/README.md

 - This space is dedicated to help provide open source and free material to identify security issues before they become dumpster fires
 - I'm an Information Security Executive (don't hold it against me), a garage gym work out junky and an energy drink fiend
 - I’m currently doing all the things
-- I’m currently learning Yara L
+- I’m currently attending the "Applied Blockchain" course from MIT
 - I’m looking to collaborate on Secure SDLC, behavioral indicators of compromise and threat intelligence
 - Ask me about mentoring and professional development